-After the issuance of the 2015B Bonds \$110,230,000 Turnpike Revenue Bonds will remain authorized, validated and unissued.
+Currently, \$360,230,000 Turnpike Revenue Bonds remain authorized and unissued.

 Turnpike Debt Management Policy

 The Department has established debt management guidelines for the System designed to assure a sound financial decision making process and affirm the future financial viability of the System.
 The guidelines provide that the Department will borrow only to fund capital requirements, not operating and maintenance costs, and that the final maturity of bonds issued to finance Turnpike improvements may not exceed the useful lives of such improvements.
 The guidelines also call for the Department to adjust its capital plans in order to maintain annual debt coverage ratios of at least 1.5 times Net Revenue or 2.0 times Gross Revenue, and to periodically prepare cash forecasts and financial plans.
 In calculating debt coverage ratios for this purpose, the Department has taken federal subsidies for Build America Bonds into account.